 Step 3: Apply for Running Start admission

-You can print a copy of the Running Start application here.
-Please do not use the standard admissions forms for WVC as they will NOT denote you as a Running Start student and you will be subject to an application fee otherwise waived for Running Start applicants.
+You can complete an online application by clicking here.
+Get instructions on how to fill out the application by clicking here.
+Be sure to select Running Start when selecting WVC during the final step.
+Otherwise, they will NOT denote you as a Running Start student and you will be subject to an application fee otherwise waived for Running Start applicants.

 Step 4: Meet with your high school counselor and fill out an Enrollment Verification Form

 Make an appointment with your high school counselor.
 You will need to meet with them approximately one month into each quarter to discuss what high school graduation requirements you may need the following college quarter.
 They will also assist you in completing your quarterly Enrollment Verification Form.
 This form must have your signature, your parent's signature (while you are under 18), your high school counselor's signature, your college student ID number, your school district, and how many credits you are eligible for in Running Start.
 You must submit this form before you can register for classes.
 This form is important as it will allow your tuition to be covered by your high school.
 Without it, registration might drop you from classes.
 You can find a copy of the Enrollment Verification Form here.